DataDog/dd-trace-py/docs/advanced_usage.rst

 Datadog APM traces can be integrated with Logs by first having the tracing library patch the standard library ``logging`` module and updating the log formatter used by an application.
-This feature enables the user to reference a trace from a log entry emitted within a trace context.
+This feature enables you to inject the current trace information into a log entry.

 Before the trace information can be injected into logs, the formatter has to be updated to include ``dd.trace_id`` and ``dd.span_id`` attributes from the log record.